Updated: May 26, 2021

 1. Learn each other’s financial personality.

 People can be spenders, savers, or a varying combination of both.
-Learn the financial habits of your fiancé, and talk how both can adapt to each other’s financial personality.
+Learn the financial habits of your fiancé, and talk about how both can adapt to each other’s financial personality.

 Learn how each handles money, and find ways to correct one another’s bad habits, cooperatively.
 Always remember that you are a team, so help each other become better at handling money.